 The features within HomeBudget are well integrated such that a bill can become an expense (when you pay for it) and adjust the account balance at the same time.
-HomeBudget includes Family Sync that allows family members to exchange expense and income information automatically among their devices/computers, and work within a single budget.
+HomeBudget includes Family Sync that allows family members to exchange expense and income information automatically among their devices, and work within a single budget.

-When you launch HomeBudget, you are presented with a Home screen that includes a summary of your Expenses, Bills, Income, and Budget for the current month, and the Accounts balances.
+When you launch HomeBudget, you are presented with a Home screen that includes a summary of your Expenses, Bills, Income, and Budget for the current month, and Accounts balances.
 The Home screen consists of 8 application screens, which can be reached by tapping the menu items.

 The Expenses screen provides the ability to add, modify and delete expense entries.
 It also provides a display of monthly expenses by category or date, and provides the ability to drill down to specific expense entries.
-This expense screen allows navigation by month, and includes support for setting up recurring expenses.
+The expense screen allows navigation by month, and includes support for setting up recurring expenses.

 The Bills screen allows both one-time and recurring bills to be set up.
-This provides both a calendar view and a list view of your bills so you easily tell when bills are due.
+This provides both a calendar view and a list view of your bills so you can easily tell when bills are due.
+You can also configure bill reminders either in the form of alerts (displayed in the notification center) or a badge (displayed in the application icon).